launchdarkly/ld-intellij/README.md

 ![Build](https://github.com/launchdarkly/ld-intellij/workflows/Build/badge.svg)

 <!-- Plugin description -->
-Interact with your LaunchDarkly Feature Flags directly in your IDE.
+Interact with your LaunchDarkly feature flags directly in your IDE.

 - Autocomplete feature flag keys
 - View a tooltip with feature flag details when you hover over a flag key in your source code